http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=

 These discoveries open the way for influencing the nervous system of a

 subject by delivering weak heat pulses to the subject's skin.
-Devices for
+Devices

-such purpose can be used by the general public as a sleeping aid, and as an
+such purpose can be used by the general public as a sleeping aid, and

-aid for relaxation, control of anxiety and stage fright, or for facilitation
+aid for relaxation, control of anxiety and stage fright, or for

 of sexual arousal.
 Clinical use is seen for the control, and perhaps the